NLnetLabs/nsd-manual/source/installation.rst

 Building from source/Compiling
 ==============================

-Debian/Ubuntu
+Ubuntu 20.04 LTS
 *************

 First of all, we need our copy of the NSD code. `On our website
 <https://nlnetlabs.nl/projects/nsd/about/>`_ you can find the latest version and
 the changelog.
 In this example we'll use version 4.3.7.
+Please note that this is not the latest version currently.

 .. code-block:: bash